 Ramirez, Connor's Mentor in the first movie dies halfway through the movie.
 He's revived in the second, only to die again.

 Several major characters have died in the Rocky sequels.
-Rocky's coach Mickey died of a heart attack in part 3, his former rival turned best friend Apollo Creed is beaten to death by Ivan Drago in part 4, and his wife Adrian dies of breast cancer prior to part 6, and Paulie passes away prior to the events of Creed.
+Rocky's coach Mickey died of a heart attack in part 3, his former rival turned best friend Apollo Creed is beaten to death by Ivan Drago in part 4, his wife Adrian dies of breast cancer prior to part 6, and Paulie passes away prior to the events of Creed.